MaximeBastion/Anime_Classifier_Bayes/README.md

 ## What is the Naive Bayes algorithm?
 The algorithm we are going to use is the Multinomial Naive Bayes algorithm.
 It is a simple probabilistic classifier based on applying Bayes' theorem.

-Bayes' theorem describes a conditional probability: the probability of a event given another event.
+Bayes' theorem describes a conditional probability: the probability of an event happening given the fact that another event happened.

 The general idea, applied to our problem, is that we are going to compute the "probability" of an anime being of or not being of a particular genre given its synopsis, which means given each word in its synopsis.
 The highest "probability" between the two will be our verdict.
 The algorithm learns from previously classified animes to classify new ones.